Forensic (2020 film): Plot

 Shocked, Alphonse wrestles and attempts to attack Samuel in the car, leading to Alphonse getting killed whilst Samuel is protected by the airbags.
 A few days later, Rithika applies for a 2-month leave to spend time with her family before which she will be handed a new case file for which she requests the same forensic team.
 It is implied that she has reconciled with her husband who spends time with both of their daughters.
 She calls Shikha who informs her that Samuel is in an inquiry about the accident.
 In the inquiry, Samuel reveals to the police about what occurred as seen earlier.
 Later on, it is revealed that in the midst of the fight in the car, Samuel killed Alphonse by unbuckling his seat belt, leading to him being thrown out of the car.

 Marketing

 The trailer for the film was launched on 13 February 2020.

 Release

 Theatrical

 The film was theatrically released on 28 February 2020.
-The film was a commercial success at the box office despite theatre shutdowns all over India due to COVID-19, collecting ₹15 crore in 13 days from Kerala alone and ₹25 crore worldwide, including satellite and other digital rights.
+The film was a commercial success at the box office despite theatre shutdowns all over India due to COVID-19, collecting ₹15 crores in 13 days from Kerala alone and ₹25 crores worldwide, including satellite and other digital rights.

 A Hyderabad based production house named Geetha Arts owned by Allu Aravind, bought the Telugu dubbing rights for the film.
 The Telugu dubbed version had a digital release on Aha.
 The film was also dubbed in Hindi and directly premiered on Zee Cinema on 13 May 2021.

 It went on to become the highest rated Malayalam film of 2020 with a 14.67 TRP following its release on Asianet.